goggin13/dotfiles/README.markdown

   * `git checkout sha1hash file/to/restore`
 * Show commits in one branch and not another ([SO](http://stackoverflow.com/questions/7548926/git-and-the-branch-x-is-not-fully-merged-error))
   * `git log --graph --left-right --cherry-pick --oneline master...experiment`
+* show all commits in any branch (--all) that introduced or removed a string from a file
+  * `git log --all -Sdomain_safe_username app/models/user.rb`

 ## Files
 * download from remote server